I Feel Love: Sales

 In the United Kingdom, "I Feel Love" peaked at the top of the UK Singles Chart in July 1977, a position it maintained for four weeks.
 The 1982 and 1995 remixes of the song peaked at number 21 and number eight on the UK Singles Chart respectively, and sales of these physical singles totaled 956,400.
 According to the Official Charts Company, together with digital sales, "I Feel Love" has sold 1.07 million copies in the United Kingdom as of June 2013, making it Britain's 103rd best-selling single of all time.

-Elsewhere, "I Feel Love" also topped the charts in Australia, Austria, Belgium, France, Italy and the Netherlands, and peaked within the top ten of the charts in Canada, West Germany, New Zealand, Norway, the Republic of Ireland, South Africa, Sweden and Switzerland.
+Elsewhere, "I Feel Love" also topped the charts in Australia, Austria, Belgium, France, Italy and the Netherlands, and peaked within the top ten of the charts in Canada, West Germany, New Zealand, Norway, the Irish Singles Chart, South Africa, Sweden and Switzerland.

 Legacy

-The song was used as a sample on a remix by Eric Kupper of Summer's own single, "Love Is the Healer" (1999).
-It became her twelfth number-one single on the US dance chart.

-In a 2017 feature on the song's 40th anniversary for Pitchfork, the journalist Simon Reynolds reflected that "I Feel Love" had a significant impact on music across all genres for the next decade, including rock-leaning genres such as post-punk and new wave, and subsequent sub-genres of the electronic dance music style the song had pioneered, including Hi-NRG, Italo disco, house, techno, and trance.
-Reynolds also posited "If any one song can be pinpointed as where the 1980s began, it's 'I Feel Love'."
+In a 2017 feature on the song's 40th anniversary for Pitchfork, Simon Reynolds wrote that "I Feel Love" had a significant impact on all genres for the next decade, including rock-leaning genres such as post-punk and new wave, and subsequent sub-genres of the electronic dance music style the song had pioneered, including Hi-NRG, Italo disco, house, techno, and trance.
+He wrote: "If any one song can be pinpointed as where the 1980s began, it's 'I Feel Love'."

-Mixmag ranked the song number 12 in its 100 Greatest Dance Singles Of All Time list in 1996, writing that "whenever, however you hear this tune, it's guaranteed to make you smile, shut your eyes and trance out.
-The first electronic disco masterpiece, disco diva Donna and Moroder's finest, trippiest moment.
-Whether it's Derrick May or Carl Craig slipping Patrick Cowley's deliciously psychedelic 1982 remix into their techno sets, or Masters at Work climaxing a four deck set with last years garaged-up remake, or just some bloke in a bow tie playing the original at your brother's wedding, this record is timeless.
-And priceless."
+In 1996, Mixmag named "I Feel Love" the 12th-greatest dance single, writing: "Whenever, however you hear this tune, it's guaranteed to make you smile, shut your eyes and trance out.
+The first electronic disco masterpiece, disco diva Donna and Moroder's finest, trippiest moment."
+In 2013, Mixmag named "I Feel Love" the 19th-greatest dance track.
+In 2006, Slant named it the greatest dance song, writing:

-In 2013, Mixmag ranked it number 19 in its '50 Greatest Dance Tracks Of All Time.
-Slant ranked the song 1st in its 100 Greatest Dance Songs-list in 2006, writing:

 No longer would synthesizers remain the intellectual property of prog-classical geeks.
 And, separated from its LP context and taken as a Top 10 single, it didn't just suggest the future, it was the future.
 Cooing ascending couplets of an almost banal ecstasy, Summer's breathy vocals still dwelled in the stratosphere of her own manufactured sensation.